www.weldreality.com.

 The

-lack of weld management and engineering responsibility and accountability for the weld quality in the yard was beyond
+lack of both Ship Yard and Navy weld management and engineering ownership, responsibility and accountability for the Frigate weld quality was even beyond

-that found in many auto - truck plants and to put salt
+that I typically found in most auto - truck plants, and to put salt

-over a million dollars annually on welder training.
+over a million dollars annually on welder training but the training like the management was simply inadequate..

-In my report to the VP of the yard, I pointed out the weld process and quality issues.
-I also pointed out if the correct process control training was provided that the annual weld
+In my report to the VP of the Canadian ship yard, I pointed out the weld process and quality issues that were at epidemic conditions in his yard.
+I also pointed out if the correct weld process control training was provided and the engineers and supervisors were given the responsibily that they should have, that the annual weld

-labor and reduced weld rework cost savings would annualy be over 3 million dollars.
-I believe no action was taken on the report and if you understand corporate politics, its not difficult to understand why.
+labor and reduced weld rework cost savings would annualy be in the range of 3 to 5 million dollars.
+I believe no action was taken on my report, and if you understand corporate politics, its not difficult to understand why.

 Remember